 But perhaps the most visible devastation in the South Mountain area is on the southern stretch of Greenwood Drive.
 Greenwood backyards were completely flooded, with flood water submerging cars, playground sets and even basketball hoops.
 Some homes have flooding all the way up to driveways and front yards.

-"Every house on the south side of Greenwood is flooded - backyard water as high as the top of a basketball hoop - you would need a boat to get through." a South Mountain resident, who lives on Greenwood, told Patch in a story comment.
+"Every house on the south side of Greenwood is flooded - backyard water as high as the top of a basketball hoop - you would need a boat to get through."
+Sheryl Cohen, who lives on Greenwood, told Patch in a story comment.
 "Basement water half way up the steps.
 We are a mess here - I hope they are planning on doing something to help us.
 I thought they fixed this problem after Floyd.

 "Things are horrific over on this side of town," she said.